virtualcitySYSTEMS/berlin3d_hackathon/HowTo/Database_HowTo.md

 * Download and install PostgreSQL version 9.1 or higher
 * Download and install PostGIS extension for PostrgeSQL of version 2.0 or higher
 * Download and install 3D City Database Importer/Exporter from [here](http://www.3dcitydb.net/3dcitydb/downloads/)
-* Unzip and restore the database dump
+* Unzip and restore the database dump (see chapter 4)
 * On command line restoring works with: <pre>psql -h localhost -p 5432 -U [your_username] -d [your_database_name] -f [location_of_dump].sql</pre>
 * Restoring takes a long time